-Please remember brochure and are If you are enrolle Plan, your FEHB ou should keep in mind about these benefits: that all benefits are subject to the definitions, limitations, and exclusions in this payable only when we determine they are medically necessary. d in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan our FEHB Plan.
-See Section 9 Coordinating benefits with other coverage . • The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. - The deductible is \$2,000 for a Self Only enrollment or \$4,000 for a Self Plus One or Self and Family enrollment.
 The family deductible can be met by one or more members of the family.
-The deductible applies to all benefits in this section. • After you have sa atisfied your annual deductible, coverage begins for Traditional medical services. • Under Traditional medical coverage, you are responsible for You are also responsible for copayments for eligible preserved. l medical coverage, you are responsible for your coinsurance for covered expenses. onsible for copayments for eligible prescriptions. • We cover hospitalization for dental procedures only when a non-dental physical impairment exist which makes hospitalization necessary to safeguard the health of the patient.
+The deductible applies to all benefits in this section. - After you have satisfied your annual deductible, coverage begins for Traditional medical services. - Under Traditional medical coverage, you are responsible for your coinsurance for covered expenses.
+You are also responsible for copayments for eligible prescriptions. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 See Section 5(c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below. • Be sure to read Section 4, Your costs for covered services, for valuable information about how cost- sharing works.
-Also read Section 9, Coordinating benefits with other coverage, including with Medicare. cidental injury nefit You pay after the calendar year deductible cover restorative In-Network: 15% Out-of-Network: 40% necessary to promptly repair (but not replace) sound natural teeth.
+We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9, Coordinating benefits with other coverage, including with Medicare.

+Accidental injury benefit You pay after the calendar year deductible We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.
+In-Network: 15% Out-of-Network: 40%